CenturyLinkCloud/PublicKB/Security/getting-started-with-ips.md

 ### Agent Billing & Deactivation

-Once the IPS Agent is installed on a VM, it will incur an hourly charge until the uninstall blueprint is executed successfully.  **If a VM is to be decommissioned, the agent MUST be deactivated to avoid on-going charges.**
+Once the IPS Agent is installed on a VM, it will incur an hourly charge until the uninstall blueprint is executed successfully.

+**Note:** If a VM is to be decommissioned, the agent MUST be deactivated to avoid on-going charges.

 ### Support

 If you need assistance, please send initial contact to [help@ctl.io](mailto:help@ctl.io).
 You will receive an automated reply with step-by-step instructions on setting up a Zendesk user account.
 The Zendesk account will allow for future engagements with customer service.

-Note: If you do not setup a Zendesk user account, support requests may get filtered as spam in the ticketing system.
+**Note:** If you do not setup a Zendesk user account, support requests may get filtered as spam in the ticketing system.

 ### Frequently Asked Questions